 We widened our objectives in 2010 and took over the support work of the former Harrow branch of the National Autistic Society to become ADHD & Autism Support Harrow, now Centre for ADHD & Autism Support.
-The aim of the merged charity is to allow parents, carers and individuals with ADHD and/or on the autism spectrum to benefit from the significant overlaps in need between the two conditions by bringing a range of expertise and experience under one umbrella.
+The aim of the merged charity is to allow parents, carers and individuals with a diagnosis of ADHD and/or autism to benefit from the significant overlaps in need between the two conditions by bringing a range of expertise and experience under one umbrella.
 Our organisation provides a range of services to support both conditions.

-To support, educate and empower individuals with ADHD and/or on the autism spectrum, their families and the community.
+To support, educate and empower individuals with a diagnosis of ADHD and/or autism, their families and the community.

 Through raising awareness we change perceptions and break down barriers.

 Centre for ADHD & Autism Support provide support and understanding in a safe and non-judgemental environment.
-Personal experience of staff, along with empathy and understanding allows our clients to feel a sense of belonging when they access the centre.
+Personal experience of staff and listening to the voices of ADHD/autistic individuals along with empathy and understanding allows our clients to feel a sense of belonging when they access the centre.
 We provide a comprehensive service that acknowledges that clients need support pre and post diagnosis.
 We believe that support should be available as soon as possible and our holistic approach encompasses the whole family.